torsten-beep/cool-puzzle-game-thing/README.md

 and if you touch the red guy you will DIE <- (ingame)
 # also
 once the game releases, it will be moving to itch.io

+you will still be able to get the game here